Zabrimus/VDRSternELEC/README.md

 Now it's time to run the install script ```/usr/local/bin/install.sh``` from within the console (e.g. via ssh):
 ```
 # /usr/local/bin/install.sh
-Usage: /usr/local/bin/install.sh [-install-config] [-boot kodi|vdr]
+Usage: /usr/local/bin/install.sh [-i] [-b kodi|vdr] [-T] [-w] [-c (url)] [-p (url)]

 -i       : Extracts the default configuration into directory /storage/.config/vdropt-sample and copy the sample folder to /storage/.config/vdropt if it does not exists.
 -C       : Use with care!
 All configuration entries of vdropt will be copied to vdropt-sample.
 And then all entries of vdropt-sample will be copied to vdropt.
 -b kodi  : Kodi will be started after booting
 -b vdr   : VDR will be started after booting
 -T       : install all necessary files and samples for triggerhappy (A lightweight hotkey daemon)
+-w       : install/update web components (remotetranscode, cefbrowser)
+-c (url) : install/update cef binary lib (located at url or within /storage/.update or at /usr/local/config)
+-p (url) : install/update private configs (located at url or within /storage/.update)
 ```
 If you are at the first boot, the minimum you have to do is running the script with the ```-i``` option, which will copy the default configuration to the right place.
 If you also want, that VDR will start as default, these are the commands of your choice:
 ```